anoma/nspec/docs/arch/node/engines/shard.juvix.md

    the work of multiple shards with different learners so long as those shards are identical, and fork that process if and when the learners diverge.
--->
+--><!--ᚦ«re-sharding may come some time ≥v0.3»-->

 Each shard is responsible for a set of [[KVSKey]]s and these sets are disjoint for different shards.
-For each of the keys that a shard is responsible for, the shard maintains a (partially-ordered) timeline of Timestamps of [[TransactionCandidate|transaction candidates]] that may read or write to keys.
+For each of the keys that a shard is responsible for, the shard maintains a<!--(partially-ordered)--><!--ᚦ«it is a total order in v0.2»--> timeline of Timestamps of
+ [[TransactionCandidate|transaction candidates]] that may read or write to keys.
 Shards also keep a history of data written by each [[TransactionCandidate]] to each key.